glory9/peek-chat-bot/README.md

 - This repository is hosted on heroku and connected to a facebook app which is also linked to Peek's Facebook page.
 - Users can access the bot through Peek Facebook page in messenger.
 - Messages are sent/recieved via the Messenger webhook API defined inside the `node.js` server
+- A one-time notification is sent 24 hours after the user's last interaction with the bot (If the user subscribes to one-time notifications).
+The notification essentially reminds the user to use Peek to check out their destination (this is geared towards helping the user build a habit of using peek)

 ## Technologies Used